 Some children with Ebstein’s Anomaly have Wolff-Parkinson-White syndrome, a syndrome that leads to heart rhythm disorders.
 Common symptoms after the baby is born with Ebstein’s include bluish skin, failure to thrive, breathing problems, and a fast heartbeat.

 How is Ebstein’s Anomaly diagnosed?

-During pregnancy, Ebstein’s Anomaly is diagnosed through fetal echocardiogram, if the tricuspid valve looks abnormal or if the heart is dilated and the tricuspid valve is leaking.
+If the fetal tricuspid valve appears abnormal or is leaking and the heart is enlarged on a fetal ultrasound, Epstein's anomaly may be suspected and a fetal echocardiogram will be performed.
 The impact of Ebstein’s Anomaly can range from mild to severe.
 Because of this, an experienced fetal heart team should help you decide on the best possible course of treatment.

 How is Ebstein’s Anomaly in a fetus monitored during pregnancy?

 Because severe cases of Ebstein’s Anomaly carry an increased risk of fetal demise compared to other congenital heart defects, close monitoring through fetal echocardiograms and ultrasound is important.
 Regular monitoring provides the Fetal Heart Program team with a picture of the fetus’ overall well being, and can alert them to any changes that would necessitate an early delivery, or an EXIT (Ex Utero Intrapartum Treatment) procedure to ease the transition from fetal to neonatal life.

 Most babies with a mild form of Ebstein’s Anomaly can be delivered vaginally, unless there are obstetric indications for another mode of delivery.
 It is best for these babies to be delivered at a medical center where there is immediate access to a team of pediatric cardiologists and neonatologists, along with an established NICU (Neonatal Intensive Care Unit).